phish-report/IOK/README.md

 align="right"
 />

-**Open source detection rules for phishing site techniques, kits, and threat actors 🕵️**
+**[Indicator of Kit](https://phish.report) is an open source detection language for phishing site techniques, kits, and threat actors 🕵️**

 - **Simple:** based on [Sigma](https://github.com/sigmahq/Sigma), a simple detection rules language 🚀
 - **Rich metadata:** rules have descriptions, tags, and links to blog posts or related rules.